giantswarm/crd-docs-generator/README.md

 This tool relies on:

-- CRDs being defined in public source repositories
+- CRDs being defined in public source repositories in YAML format.
-  - ... as one YAML file per CRD in the [apiextensions `config/crd` folder](https://github.com/giantswarm/apiextensions/tree/master/config/crd) folder
-  - ... or in the [apiextensions `helm` folder](https://github.com/giantswarm/apiextensions/tree/master/helm) (deeper in the structure) as a file named `upstream.yaml`.
-- Each CRD, identified by its full name, occurs only once
 - CRDs providing an OpenAPIv3 validation schema
   - either in the `.spec.validation` section of a CRD containg only one version
   - or in the `.spec.versions[*].schema` position of a CRD containing multiple versions
 - OpenAPIv3 schemas containing `description` attributes for every property.
 - The topmost `description` value explaining the CRD itself.
 (For a CRD containing multiple versions, the first `description` found is used as such.)
-- CR examples to be found in the [apiextensions `docs/cr` folder](https://github.com/giantswarm/apiextensions/tree/master/docs/cr) as one example per YAML file.
+- CR examples to be found in the source repository/repositories as one example per YAML file.

 ## Usage